jamespfennell/hoard/next_steps.md

 - Implement retrieve.
-- This will involve changing the AFile Search API to have a from and before
-- And at the same time remove the ListInHour function

-When logging is figured out just search for all Printf occurences
+  - need to implement the local AStore
+  - and add tests

-- resolve all TODOs
+- resolve all TODOs which are just tests and docs

+- perform periodic audits?

 - add documentation
+  - Command line
+  - Package
+  - Github -> How to use it
+  - ARCHITECTURE.md
+  - Example configuration file

+Version the code